 Dr. Haar has published several articles on issues including health in post-conflict states and the reconstruction of health systems after humanitarian disasters.
 She is particularly interested in developing strong research methodology in fragile contexts.
-Dr. Haar serves on the board of the San Francisco Bay Area Chapter of Physicians for Social Responsibility and is a consultant for the International Rescue Committee.
+Dr. Haar serves on the board of the San Francisco Bay Area Chapter of Physicians for Social Responsibility.

 Dr. Haar traveled with a PHR team to Bangladesh in 2017 to document the injuries suffered by Rohingya refugees driven out in a murderous campaign by Myanmar authorities.
 She is also a member of PHR’s Asylum Network and assists in asylum evalutions.
 She has authored and co-authored several PHR reports, including “Lethal in Disguise” which details the misuse and abuse of crowd-control weapons, the detrimental health effects that these weapons can have, and the impact of their use on the meaningful enjoyment of freedom of assembly and expression.